 Students entering the PhD Program are expected to have a laptop computer with wireless network capability and current Windows operating system to support SAS statistical software.
-The School of Nursing, Duke University Medical Center Library, and many other areas of the campus are enabled for wireless access many other areas of the campus are enabled for wireless access.
+The School of Nursing, Duke University Medical Center Library, and many other areas of the campus are enabled for wireless access.